 1. Training data predates the deprecation

-React.FC was Trends-trending in 2019, lost favor around 2021.
-Models trained on pre-2022 GitHub still produce it.
-Similarly: componentWillMount, componentWillReceiveProps, jQuery, var, Python 2 print statements, Node request library.
+React.FC trended in 2019 and lost favor around 2021; componentWillMount was deprecated in React 16.3 (2018) and removed from the modern React lifecycle.
+Models trained on pre-2022 GitHub still reach for them, along with componentWillReceiveProps, jQuery, var, Python 2 print statements, and the Node request library.

-How to spot it: Diff includes patterns the rest of your codebase does not use. grep your repo for the new pattern — if you find zero occurrences elsewhere, Codex pulled it from training data.
+How to spot it: the diff includes a pattern the rest of your codebase does not use. grep your repo for the new pattern — zero occurrences elsewhere means Codex pulled it from training data, not from your conventions.

 2. No AGENTS.md guidance on framework versions

-Codex does not know which React, Node, Python, or framework version you target.
-It picks the most common pattern from training, which may match your version or not.
+Codex does not know which React, Node, Python, or framework major version you target.
+It picks the most common pattern from training, which may or may not match your version.

-3. ESLint is configured but does not enforce deprecation
+3. Lint runs but does not enforce deprecation

-How to spot it: npm run lint succeeds on the agent’s PR despite obvious deprecated code.
+How to spot it: npm run lint succeeds on the agent’s PR despite obviously deprecated code, and your config has no no-deprecated entry.

-4. Agent referenced an outdated tutorial in your README
+4. Agent referenced an outdated tutorial in your own repo

 Your README.md or docs/setup.md still shows class extends React.Component with componentWillMount.
-Codex saw it as “house style” and copied it.
+Codex read it as “house style” and copied it.

 How to spot it: grep -rn 'componentWillMount\|React.FC\|var ' README.md docs/ returns matches.

-How to spot it: npm install log shows “deprecated” warnings. package.json newly includes a known-stale dep.
+How to spot it: the npm install log shows “deprecated” warnings, and package.json newly includes a known-stale dependency.

 Shortest path to fix